PavanRangani/docs/docs/prd/estate-plan/testamentary-trust.md

 ## System Rule

+- Testamentary trust is added only from the `Will`.

+- A testamentary trust can only be added to the individual of his family.

 - When Testamentary trust is available in current will that means that testamentary trust is `Active Testamantary Trust` otherwise its `Inactive Testamantory trust`.

+  - For ex.
+If a `Testamentary Trust` is added to the current `Will` of an individual, that testamentary trust is called an `Active Testamentary Trust` and if it is in the `Will history`, it's called `Inactive Testamentary Trust`.

 - When Testamentary trust is not linked with any of the Will, that testamentary trust is auto delete.